bshongwe/printf/README.md

     You don’t have to handle precision
     You don’t have to handle the length modifiers

 ## Task 4.

+Task completion = Complete
+Checker: Passed

  Nothing in fine print is ever good news
 #advanced

 Use a local buffer of 1024 chars in order to call write as little as possible.